' See if the file exists in the program directory.

 Dim exists As Boolean = File.Exists("C:\lost.txt")

-Summary.
-Existence is a complicated subject.
-File.Exists does not consider this though.
-It returns True, if a file exists.
+A summary.
+File.Exists returns True, if a file exists.
 And it returns False if one does not.
 It is used within an If-statement conditional, and it may be stored in a Boolean field.